 We therefore concentrate on two mechanical principles.
 Firstly, there must be be a disconnect between the pins themselves & the cost.
 In other words, the pins must be cheap & increasing their number should not significantly increase the cost of the whole unit.
 Secondly, we use off-the-shelf components whereever possible.**

 We create be-book readers that can be manufactured & repaired in ordinary workshops all around the world.
 The software we're using, OpenSCAD, is entirely textual & editable by Braillists, meaning they'll be able understand the CAD process that went into their machines, or even design their own.

 By operating in such a manner we shall create a class of machines equivalent to the common bicycle; uncomplicated & universally repairable designs, ubiquitous within blind communities for decades to come.

-We are proud to have worked with & been supported by the following organisations ( in order of association with Bristol Braille );
+We are proud to have worked with, been funded by or otherwise supported by the following organisations.
+Listing are in order of association with Bristol Braille since 2008.

 Our various projects have been on-going since early 2008.
 In the early years we investigated a number of different designs, including those based on continuous loops, ticker-tapes, dot-matrix printers & biometals.